nilkun/laserattack/README.md

 * Different skylines (real cities)

 This code is really messy.
 I am trying to clean it up.
-Please bear in mind that this is my first complete game ever.
+Please bear in mind that this is my first completed game ever.